Farmers harvest Arabica beans on a coffee plantation in Jalapa, Guatemala (lower right).

 Guatemalan beans feature two unique varieties: Pache Colis and Pache Comum.
 They produce heavily and offer a very smooth taste, enhancing their reputation as a blender coffee.

 22. Robusta Beans

 They are the second most popular type of bean when producing coffee, and the trees are practically immune from any type of disease.
-Robusta beans are sturdy and can even withstand high altitudes, especially those where there are at least occasional rainfall and plenty of suns.
+Robusta beans are sturdy and can withstand high altitudes, especially where there is occasional rainfall and plenty of suns.

 For best results, you should drink this type of coffee on the back palate where the bitter taste buds are located.
-Robusta beans have a low level of acidity and a nice, smooth taste, and some of them even have a hint of chocolate in them.
+Robusta beans have a low level of acidity and a nice, smooth taste, with a hint of chocolate.